Eric Redrobe: Career

-A former England youth international, he started his career at Bolton Wanderers making four appearances and scoring one goal in two and a half seasons.
+An England youth international, he started his career at Bolton Wanderers making four appearances and scoring one goal in two and a half seasons.
 He had a trial at Colchester United before joining Southport in 1966.
 In his first season, he scored the winning goal in Southport's last away game, then, needing to win their last home game to secure promotion from the Fourth Division, he set up the only goal of the game for George Andrews.
 Called 'Big Eric' or 'Big Red' by Southport fans, Redrobe was a regular in the side during its three seasons in the Third Division before relegation.